 - SCOR's financial strength is recognized both internally and externally.
 The regulatory solvency of the Group, based on Solvency II, is assessed by SCOR's internal model.
 The Group's financial strength is reflected in the credit market, via the development of a credit default swap.
-Independent rating agencies also assess the financial strength of the Group and provide credit ratings for its debt billion EUR gross written premiums 234 million EUR net income year-end 2020 solvency billion EUR balance sheet billion EUR shareholder equity
+Independent rating agencies also assess the financial strength of the Group and provide credit ratings for its debt gross written premiums year-end 2020 solvency ratio billion EUR shareholder equity

-Standard & Poor's AA- / stable outlook
+AA- / stable outlook

-Moody's Aa3 / negative outlook
+Aa3 / negative outlook

-Fitch Ratings AA- / stable outlook
+AA- / stable outlook

-AM Best aa-1 / stable outlook
+aa-1 / stable outlook